nedzelskiy/js_console_command_executor/Readme.md

 ````

 Try use it!
-For more example run:
+For demo run:
 ````bash
 node ./example_runing.js
 ````